opensearch-project/documentation-website/_security/configuration/best-practices.md

 ## 9. Replace all default passwords

-If you are initializing OpenSearch with demo configuration there are many passwords that are provided out the box in `internal_users.yml`, for example internal users such as admin, kibanaserver, logstash and others.
+If you are initializing OpenSearch with demo configuration there are many passwords that are provided out the box in `internal_users.yml`, for example internal users such as `admin`, `kibanaserver`, `logstash`, and others.
 You should change the passwords for these users to strong complex passwords, either at start up or as soon as possible once the cluster is running.
 Creating passwords configuration is a very straight forward procedure, especially using scripts that come bundled with OpenSearch like hash.sh or hash.bat, which are located in the `plugin/opensearch-security/tools` directory.

 ## 10. Stay informed and apply updates

 Regularly monitor security advisories and updates from the OpenSearch project to stay informed about potential vulnerabilities or bugs.
-Promptly apply updates to the security plugin and it's dependencies to maintain a secure environment.
+Promptly apply updates to the Security plugin and it's dependencies to maintain a secure environment.